-To earn the Bachelor of Arts or Bachelor of Science degree, 34 courses are required.
-Every student will have a major, and major requirements will vary, but a typical major consists of 10-15 classes.
+To earn the Bachelor of Arts or Bachelor of Science degree, 120 semester hour units (SHUs) are required.
+Every student will have a major, and major requirements will vary, but a typical major consists of 10-15 classes, and a typical class is worth 3 or 4 SHUs.
 Beyond the primary major, students select the classes of their choice, sometimes opting for a second major (about a third of all students will have a double major) or a minor (about half of all students will have a minor), while fulfilling several general education requirements: writing, language, world civilizations, and distribution.
 We summarize the requirements below, but for a comprehensive look at the requirements for graduation, please see the Tufts Bulletin.

 Outline of Foundation and Distribution Requirements